 The Academy major has been carefully designed to challenge the student intellectually and experientially.
 Through the expeditious selection of related and elective courses, chosen with the assistance of the student's academic advisors, thorough academic preparation for a specific career field can be acquired.
-There are two capstone courses for the academic program: HIS 4108 Research of the Academy Bachelor's Thesis and HIS 4208 the Academy Bachelor's Thesis.
-Together they act to unify the multidisciplinary program by providing a theoretical as well as a practical application and demonstration of the student's mastery of the multidisciplinary areas germane to the program.
+The Academy Bachelor's Thesis, which is the product of HIS 4108, HIS 4109, and HIS 4110, serves as the capstone for the academic program by providing a theoretical as well as a practical application and demonstration of the student's mastery of the multidisciplinary aspects of the honors program.